 Indeed, achieving our mission and vision-and an enduring company-is not possible without a culture of doing the right thing for the right reasons.
 Decisions that are made using a shared sense of values and with the highest level of integrity allow us to succeed in the right way, creating an environment of trust amongst our colleagues and with our customers.
-This is why we ask you to read, understand, and act in accordance with TriNet's Code of Business Conduct and Ethics ("Code").
+This is why we ask you to read, understand, and act in accordance with TriNet's Code.